m4sterbunny/Demo/source/pages/blockchain.rst

 For StarkWare, I have edited large components of the StarkExV3_ documentation.
 Writing in Markdown; building in GitBook.

-I have also refactored these Cairo_ docs for StarkNet_, now if only the devs would actually merge the PR!
+I have also refactored these Cairo_ docs for StarkNet_; now if only the devs would actually merge the PR!
 Writing in rST; building with Sphinx/Read the Docs.

-For `TX Labs`_ I have worked with one of their developers to introduce how to request and assign service nodes.
+For `TX Labs`_, I have worked with one of their developers to introduce how to request and assign service nodes.
 Writing in Markdown; building in GitBook.

-For Ethereum's open source docs, I improved the description around reorgs (see `PR <https://github.com/ethereum/ethereum-org-website/pull/3267>`_).
+For Ethereum's docs, I improved the description around reorgs (see `PR <https://github.com/ethereum/ethereum-org-website/pull/3267>`_).

 Clients